A gunfighter continues her battle with a crooked android manufacturer in a sci-fi western.

 Two men hit the ground and Ellie ducked into the room, firing again.
 This time the bullets hit metal and ricocheted off.
 She'd hit a pair of androids leaning against a crate.
 It drew her attention to her surroundings.
 Her focus darted between the crates littering the warehouse floor and the robotic limbs hanging off the shelves.

 The thundering of feet drew her focus back and she gripped the handles of her pistols as she took cover behind a stack of crates.
 The stampede came to a halt and for a moment there was silence.
 Then the sound of guns being drawn and cocked.
-Ellie steadied her breathing, then rolled to one side of her cover and accessed the distance between her and the next suitable stack.
+Ellie steadied her breathing, then rolled to one side of her cover and assessed the distance between her and the next suitable stack.

 A shot whizzed by her ear and she pulled back behind her cover, a hole through the brim of her hat.
 She cursed and started forward, guns blazing as she ran for the next stack of crates.
 She could hear another couple of bodies hit the floor as she slammed her back against the crates, breathing hard.